-Together, AmCham EU (The American Chamber of Commerce to the European Union) and JA Europe (Junior Achievement Europe) are putting youth entrepreneurship in the spotlight by showcasing young people who have chosen to become entrepreneurs and sending a positive message to the media and policymakers.
+Together, AmCham EU (The American Chamber of Commerce to the European Union) and JA Europe (Junior Achievement Europe) put youth entrepreneurship in the spotlight by showcasing young people who have chosen to become entrepreneurs and sending a positive message to the media and policymakers.

 Each year, thousands of JA alumni join the European economy as entrepreneurs.
 Since 2013, the AmCham EU Youth Entrepreneurship Award leverages JA’s network to identify young people who have participated in a JA programme, made it past the initial start-up phase and have a business concept with strong growth potential.

 Start-ups with at least one of the co-founders being a JA alumnus can apply for the award.
 Nominees are selected by a jury from JA Europe and AmCham EU, with the winner being invited to the AmCham EU Gala in Brussels.
 The event's guest-list includes policy-makers such as Members of the European Parliament and officials from the European Commission, and representatives from the business comunity, including members of AmCham EU.